-Description of classroom teaching No N=36 N=36 1.
-Classroom equally appreciates all students, who may have different ethnicities, race, countries of origin, and religions.
-100% - 2.
-Classroom equally values the roles of students regardless of gender 100% - 3.
-Classroom provides proportional opportunities for any student to participate 90% 10% without considering gender, race, ethnicity, or religion.
+Description of classroom teaching Yes No N=36 N=36 1.
+Classroom equally appreciates all students, who may have different 100% - ethnicities, race, countries of origin, and religions.
+2. Classroom equally values the roles of students regardless of gender 100% - 3.
+Classroom provides proportional opportunities for any student to 90% 10% participate without considering gender, race, ethnicity, or religion.
 4. Classroom respects students' ethnicities, economic statuses, and religious 95% 5% backgrounds equally.
-5. Classroom appreciates students' backgrounds from different countries equally.
-100% - 6.
-Teachers are aware that the difference between Indonesian culture and students' 90% 10% native cultures may influence their learning of BI.
+5. Classroom appreciates students' backgrounds from different countries 100% - equally.
+6. Teachers are aware that the difference between Indonesian culture and 90% 10% students' native cultures may influence their learning of BI.